 - Most suspicious findings on ultrasound that require biopsy are not cancers.

-- Many facilities do not offer ultrasound screening, and the procedure may not be covered by some insurance plans.
+- Many facilities do not offer ultrasound screening, even in women with dense breasts, and the procedure may not be covered by some insurance plans.

 - It is important to choose a facility with expertise in breast ultrasound, preferably one where the radiologists specialize in breast imaging.
 Ultrasound depends on the abnormality being recognized at the time of the scan as it is a "real-time" examination.
 This requires experience and good equipment.
 One measure of a facility's expertise in breast ultrasound can be found in its ACR accreditation status.
 Check the facilities in your area by searching the ACR-accredited facilities database.